mrjoelkemp/phpepl/README.md

 ### Contribute

-This app uses Browserify for bundling, Make for a build script, and Watchify for building on file save.
+This app uses Browserify for bundling and Grunt for task running.

 If you'd like to tinker around with the code, you can do the following:

 * Clone the repo